 In order to receive free tutoring, current West Valley students need to enroll in the zero unit course, Learning Services 110 (LRSV 110), "Supervised Tutoring".
 There is no charge and the course does not appear on a student's transcript.

 You must be enrolled in the class for which you receive tutoring.
-We verify the following: whether or not the class is current, the student is enrolled, and the course is taken at West Valley, not Mission.
+We verify the following: whether or not the class is current, the student is enrolled, and the course is taken at West Valley.
 If any of the above criteria are not verifiable, tutoring may be suspended or denied.